genestack/user-tutorials/source/guide/using-genestack-signup-dashboard.rst

 an application you want to use.

 .. image:: images/developer_button.png
-   :scale: 35 %
+   :scale: 85 %
    :align: center

-The **‘bundled’** and **‘minified’** options optimize loading of CSS and JS used in the application.
-You can find more details on bundling and minifying in `blog post by Dino Esposito`_.
+The **‘minified’** options optimizes loading of CSS and JS used in the application.
+You can find more details on minifying in `blog post by Dino Esposito`_.

 .. _blog post by Dino Esposito: https://msdn.microsoft.com/en-us/magazine/dn451436.aspx